-Grand Valley State University's School Psychology graduate program, leading students to earn both a Masters of Science in School Psychology (M.S). program offers students extensive training through coursework, practicum, and research experiences in the assessment, prevention, and intervention of academic, social, and mental health problems that affect a wide range of students.
+Grand Valley State University's School Psychology graduate program, leading students to earn both a Masters of Science degree (M.S.) and a Psychology Specialist degree (Psy.S.), offers students extensive training through coursework, practicum, and research experiences in the assessment, prevention, and intervention of academic, social, and mental health problems that affect a wide range of students.

 - In-demand.
 There is a critical shortage at both the state and national level for psychologists of all disciplines, with faster than average job growth; and school psychologist is listed on the "100 Best Jobs" report by U.S. News.